kendallfrimodig/energy-demand-forecasting/index.md

 <br><br>

 <p style="line-height:2">
 Since we're dealing with time series, we can take advantage of several time aggregation windows.
 As there are 11 time series models in the ARIMA, VAR, and Exponential Smoothing families to choose from, we need to visualize trends by hour, week, month, and annual windows.

 <p style="line-height:2">
-The behavior of historical data determined by a variety of visuals will allow us to narrow down our choice of model, and whether additional parameters such as seasonality and holidays will be required (okhams razor: simplicity is better)
+The behavior of historical data determined by a variety of visuals will allow us to narrow down our choice of model, and whether additional parameters such as seasonality and holidays will be required (Ockham's razor: simplicity is better)

 <br><br>

-**Dropping records that in the data for forcasting that don't have energy type info**
+**Dropping records that in the data for forecasting that don't have energy type info**

 ```python